Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/UIParticleSystem.md

 ## Usage

-Simply add the UI Particle System component to a UI object using the Game Component menu "*UI / Effects / Extensions / UIParticleSystem*".
+Simply add the UI Particle System component to a UI object using:

+"*Add Component -> UI -> Effects -> Extensions -> UIParticleSystem*"

 However, you will need to configure the particle system manually.

 Alternatively, add a new Empty Game Object to a canvas, add the particle system and configure it how you like in the Scene view.
 Then add the "UIParticleSystem" component and scale your values to render correctly.
 If required, change the material to use one of the alternate shaders provided in the project in the "Shaders" folder or from "UI Extensions / Particles / ..." in the shader browser.

+> [!NOTE]
-> *Note* When you translate any 3D object to Canvas Space, it ALWAYS requires scaling up
+> When you translate any 3D object to Canvas Space, it ALWAYS requires scaling up
+>

-> *Note 2* The control does not yet support Trail Particles currently
+> The control does not yet support Trail Particles currently

 ---------